sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/5000 - sections-example-nested-table.md

 The following example:

-- Uses the Column Selection parameter in a vertical sections group to treat row labels as anchors in a table.
+- Uses the Column Selection parameter in a vertical sections group to make sections out of table "slices".
+For more information about the Column Selection parameter, see [Section nuances](doc:section-nuances#column-selection).
 - Uses relative column coordinates to find nested tables in each column table. (`"columnsRelativeToAnchor":"true"`).

 **Config**